 - 1. Be in complete control at all times - 2.
 If a disciplinary problem arises, you are to warn the individual(s) involved.
 In warning the individuals(s) you should NOT show emotion.
 Simply inform the individual(s) involved that any further trouble will result in a bus conduct being sent to the principal's office and to the Transportation Office.
 Do not threaten them with disciplinary action.
 Do not turn around while driving the bus.
 Use the mirror.
 If you must turn around, the bus should not be moving. - 3.
-Report any disciplinary problem to the principal of the school after the morning route is complete.
+Report any disciplinary problem through online bus referrals after the morning route is complete.
 Obtain the names of the student(s) involved if possible.
-Give Bus Driver's Referral Forms to the principal/assistant principal and he/she will take the necessary disciplinary action.
-The principal/assistant principal will notify the bus driver of disciplinary action taken.
+Online information will be provided to the bus driver for any disciplinary action taken if necessary.